 Brock Carmichael has been a contributor to North West Business Insider’s ‘Talking Property’ section each month for over a year now.
 We are asked for our opinions every month on a range of topics.
 This was March’s.

-Chris Bolland, Partner
+Chris Bolland, Managing Partner

 “London’s population currently stands at 8.8 million with population growth expected to remain stagnant in the coming years.
 Landlords expect an average rental yield of 3.6%.
 Manchester’s 2.5 million population is expected to rise steadily, with buy to let investors gaining an annual rental yield of 7.9%.
 According to HSBC, Manchester is the UK’s number one location for rental returns.